 Mazarin, however, was Premier Minister and in possession of a fortune he was willed to spend on the dowry of his nieces.
-Laura Martinozzi, Anne Marie’s older sister, was the first to be engaged and the match the Cardinal secured for her could not be better, it was Alfonso IV d’Este, the heir to the Duchy of Modena.
-The Cardinal aimed not less high for Anne Marie, the chosen groom this time the Duc de Candale, heir of the House of Èpernon, and grandchild of Henri IV.
+Laura Martinozzi, Anne-Marie’s older sister, was the first to be engaged and the match the Cardinal secured for her could not be better, it was Alfonso IV d’Este, the heir to the Duchy of Modena.
+The Cardinal aimed not less high for Anne-Marie, the chosen groom this time the Duc de Candale, heir of the House of Èpernon, and grandchild of Henri IV.
 His father had married one of the many illegitimate daughters of le bon Roi Henri.
-Anne Marie, as good as engaged, entered a cloister to prepare for her marriage and upon leaving it in 1655, aged sixteen, expected the enter wedlock swiftly, the Duc de Candale however was not in quite the hurry and preferred to spent his time otherwise, with feuds and in company of every other lady but Anne Marie.
+Anne-Marie, as good as engaged, entered a cloister to prepare for her marriage and upon leaving it in 1655, aged sixteen, expected the enter wedlock swiftly…. but the Duc de Candale was not in quite the hurry and preferred to spent his time otherwise, with feuds and in company of every other lady but Anne-Marie.

-Armand agreed to marry one of the Cardinal’s nieces and does not quite care which, the dowry seems to be the important thing, and the Cardinal is thrilled.
-The Prince de Conti is given the choice between Olympe Mancini and Anne Marie, his plenipotentiary deems the blonde Anne Marie more beautiful and thus the matter is agreed on.
-The Duc de Candale is persuaded to give up his engagement, which requires not much effort, and he dies a year later due to a strange fever.
-The females at court mourn him and Anne Marie, now a celebrated court beauty, enters wedlock.
+Armand agreed to marry one of the Cardinal’s nieces and did not really care whichone.
+The dowry was the important thing.
+The Cardinal was thrilled.
+The Prince de Conti was given the choice between Olympe Mancini and Anne-Marie, his plenipotentiary deems the blonde Anne-Marie more beautiful and thus the matter is agreed on.
+The Duc de Candale is persuaded to give up his engagement, which requires not much effort.
+He died a year later, due to a strange fever.
+The females at court mourned him and Anne-Marie, now a celebrated court beauty, entered wedlock.

-Anne Marie was widowed in 1666 and the title of Prince de Conti passed to her second born son Louis Armand de Bourbon.
+Anne-Marie was widowed in 1666 and the title of Prince de Conti passed to her second born son Louis Armand de Bourbon.
 She spent the rest of her life devoted to religion, study, mysticism, and hardly made an appearance at court, with a few exceptions, for example as she acted as godmother by proxy to Louis de France, le Grand Dauphin, for Henrietta Maria of France, widow of Charles I of England.

-Anne Marie died at the Hôtel the Conti in Paris, aged thirty-five, on February 4, 1672.
+Anne-Marie died at the Hôtel the Conti in Paris, aged thirty-five, on February 4, 1672.

-Her last born son, François Louis de Bourbon, did inherit the title Prince de Conti in 1685, and had several affairs with both men and females, his descendants include Louis-Philippe I, King of the French and the present-day pretenders to the Throne of France and Italy as well as the Kings of Spain and Belgium.
+Her last born son, François Louis de Bourbon, inherited the title Prince de Conti in 1685, and had several affairs with both men and females, his descendants include Louis-Philippe I, King of the French and the present-day pretenders to the Throne of France and Italy as well as the Kings of Spain and Belgium.